sympower/dt-data-load-tool/docs/website/docs/walkthroughs/add-incremental-configuration.md

 ### Incremental loading strategies

-In this guide, we will discuss various incremental loading methods using `dlt`, specifically:
+In this guide, we will discuss various incremental loading methods using `data_load_tool`, specifically:

 | S.No. | Strategy | Description |
 | --- | --- | --- |